-1.18.
-Although this Safety Guide does not specifically address non-radiological hazards or conventional industrial health and safety issues, these issues also have to be considered by national authorities, both in their own right and in as much as they may affect radiological consequences [4].
+1.17 Although this Safety Guide does not specifically address non-radiological hazards or conventional industrial health and safety issues, these issues also have to be considered by national authorities, both in their own right and in as much as they may affect radiological consequences [4].

-1.19.
-This Safety Guide does not provide recommendations on the nuclear security of nuclear material, nuclear facilities or radioactive material.
-Fundamentals, recommendations for and guidance on nuclear security at nuclear facilities and for radioactive material are provided in Refs [13-15] and in other publications in the IAEA Nuclear Security Series.
+1.18 The Safety Guide does not provide recommendations on the nuclear security of nuclear material, nuclear facilities or radioactive material.
+Fundamentals, recommendations and guidance on nuclear security at nuclear facilities and for radioactive material are provided in Refs [13], [14] and [15], and in other publications in the IAEA Nuclear Security Series.